artsy/artsy.github.io/source/_posts/2012-09-13-on-grid-thumbnails.markdown

 }
 ```

-When we had the simplest implementation of `asyncLoadImage` we found that scrolling would sometimes result in grid cells getting the wrong image, this was because in the time it took to decode the jpg the cell could already have been reused for a completely other artwork.
-This one totally caught me off guard!
-Anyway, this is what we did in order to make sure all our artworks images were actually their images.
+When we had the simplest implementation of `asyncLoadImage` we found that scrolling would sometimes result in grid cells displaying the wrong image.
+It turned out that in the time it took to decode the jpg,  the cell had already been reused for a different artwork.
+This one totally caught us off guard!

 ``` objc
 - (void)asyncLoadImage:(NSDictionary *)options {